Ben105m/rtd-tutorial/docs/source/functions.rst

 Initialize some calculation informations, based on the user-defined data in input.
 This functions :

-- adds some moderator in the surrounding area of each pin ;
+- adds some moderator in the surrounding area of each pin (in order to make rectangular cells) ;
 - creates the circular rings for the fuel pins ;
 - computes the average clad temperature ;
 - processes the thermal expansion, gap dilutions and grid dilution ;